CPA Ethics Exam: Complete Guide [2025]

 • Don’t pick the first answer you think is correct.
 Spend the time to read through each answer choice.

 Remember, since you need a 90% passing score, you can’t afford to make careless mistakes!
-You can only miss four questions to get a 90%, so every answer is important!
+You can only miss four questions to get a 90%, even if the exam has 48 questions, so every answer is important!

 3. Take the exam